mariostg/bft/mkdocs/docs/allocation/index.md

 *Editable mode*
 ![](images/allocation-view.png)

-It is possible to display the monthly monthly.
-This data is for historical purposes and is never deleted.
+It is possible to display the monthly allocation.
+This data is for historical purposes for the last 5 years.
 FY and Period are mandatory fields.

 *Viewing monthly allocation*
 ![](images/allocation-monthly.png)